Hassankhanggg/IC-TESTER/README.md

 MOST IMPORTANT is that the simulator that i am using is PROTEUS PRODESSIONAL 8 and i sugest you as well you can directly give the nokia lcd ground or vcc from arduino or just like me from pin giving high and low signal for vcc and ground respectively
-You can mail me if any problem occur
+You can mail me if any problem occur given .ino if the arduino file above .pdsprj is the protues file above .hex file is use for the arduino in proteus